ay-lab/ATACProc/README.md

 5) Irreproducible Discovery Rate (IDR) analysis (https://github.com/nboley/idr) between a set of peak calls or even a set of input alignment (BAM) files (in which case, peaks are estimated first) corresponding to a set of biological or technical ATAC-seq replicates.

-6) **New in version 2.0** Support discarding reads falling in blacklisted genomic regions
+6) **New in version 2.0:** Support discarding reads falling in blacklisted genomic regions

-7) *New in version 2.0* Support extracting nucleosome free reads (NFR), one or more nucleosome containing regions (denoted as +1M), for TF footprinting analysis.
+7) **New in version 2.0:** Support extracting nucleosome free reads (NFR), one or more nucleosome containing regions (denoted as +1M), for TF footprinting analysis.

-8) *New in version 2.0* Compatibility to the package ATAQV (https://github.com/ParkerLab/ataqv) for generating summary statistics across a set of samples.
+8) **New in version 2.0:** Compatibility to the package ATAQV (https://github.com/ParkerLab/ataqv) for generating summary statistics across a set of samples.

 #######################

 Release notes
 -----------------

-*Version 2.0 - November 2019:*
+**Version 2.0 - November 2019**

 1) Included TF footprinting, optional discarding of blacklisted genomic regions, motif analysis